-- a) When a player, other than a goalkeeper is injured or compelled to leave the floor during a game, the player may retire from the game and be replaced by a substitute, but play must continue without the teams leaving the floor. - b) If a goalkeeper sustains an injury or becomes ill, the goalie must be ready to resume play immediately or be replaced by a substitute goalkeeper and NO additional time shall be allowed by the Referee for the purpose of enabling the injured or ill goalkeeper to resume position.
-No warm-up shall be given to the replacement goalkeeper.
+- a) When a player, other than a goalkeeper is injured or compelled to leave the floor during a game, the player may retire from the game and be replaced by a substitute, but play must continue without the teams leaving the floor. - b) If a goalkeeper sustains an injury or becomes ill, the goalie must be ready to resume play immediately or be replaced by a substitute goalkeeper and NO additional time shall be

-- c) The substitute goalkeeper shall be subject to the regular rules governing goalkeepers and shall be entitled to the same privileges. - d) When a substitution for the regular goalkeeper has been made, such regular goalkeeper shall not return to the game until the first stoppage of play thereafter. - e) When a player is injured so that the skater cannot continue play or go to the team bench, the play shall not be stopped until the injured player's team has secured possession of the puck.
-If the player's team is in possession of the puck at the time of injury, play shall be stopped immediately, unless the injured player's team is in a scoring position. - f) A player other than the goalkeeper whose injury appears serious enough to warrant a stoppage of play may not participate further in the game until the completion of the ensuing face-off.
+- allowed by the Referee for the purpose of enabling the injured or ill goalkeeper to resume position.
+No warm-up shall be given to the replacement goalkeeper. - c) Should a goalkeeper incur an injury that does not allow them to play the remaining balance of the game and there is no substitute goalie, the goalkeeper's place will be taken by a team member who shall be allowed ten minutes to dress in the goalkeeper's full equipment.
+The injured goalie cannot return to the game. - d) The substitute goalkeeper shall be subject to the regular rules governing goalkeepers and shall be entitled to the same privileges. - e) When a substitution for the regular goalkeeper has been made, such regular goalkeeper shall not return to the game until the first stoppage of play thereafter. - f) When a player is injured so that the skater cannot continue play or go to the team bench, the play shall not be stopped until the injured player's team has secured possession of the puck.
+If the player's team is in possession of the puck at the time of injury, play shall be stopped immediately, unless the injured player's team is in a scoring position. - g) A player other than the goalkeeper whose injury appears serious enough to warrant a stoppage of play may not participate further in the game until the completion of the ensuing face-off.